-- 1. Any person, firm or corporation knowingly engaging in fraud, misrepresentation or in any attempt, direct or indirect, to evade the provisions of this ordinance relating to community participation in development agreements or the local business enterprise program by providing false, misleading or fraudulent information shall, upon conviction, forfeit not less than \$2,000 nor more than \$5,000. - 2.
-If a firm awarded a contract under this ordinance for the 2 programs referenced in item #1 submits documents determined at a later date to contain false information, sanctions may be imposed, including termination of the contract, withholding payment, or denial to participate in further contracts awarded by the city.
+1. Any person, firm or corporation knowingly engaging in fraud, misrepresentation or in any attempt, direct or indirect, to evade the provisions of this ordinance relating to requirements for development agreements or the local business enterprise program by providing false, misleading or fraudulent information shall, upon conviction, forfeit not less than \$2,000 nor more than \$5,000.

+2. If a contractor or subcontractor awarded a contract or subcontract under ch.
+355 (development agreements) submits documents determined at a later date to contain false information, sanctions may be imposed, to deny participation in further contracts awarded by the city.